L3S/PrototypeSound/README.md

 # PrototypeSound

-This is a Python and PyTorch code for our prototype learning framework in the preprint: [Prototype learning for interpretable respiratory sound analysis](https://arxiv.org/pdf/2110.03536.pdf).
+This is a Python and PyTorch code for our prototype learning framework in our preprint: [Prototype learning for interpretable respiratory sound analysis](https://arxiv.org/pdf/2110.03536.pdf).

 The prototype learning framework aims to generate prototypes of audio singnals for a respiratory sound classification task (normal/crackle/wheeze/both).